 - Speed Coaching – Need to get people energized and connected quickly?
 Speed coaching is the way to do it!
 This fast-paced, interactive activity helps launch any meeting or deepen any group’s relationships through a structured, fun, speed coaching format.
 This is one of our favorite activities and, with our easy guide, you can run it yourself in your organization.
 Free Resource.

 - Your Turn: Who Should be the Next CEO? – It’s your turn to make the decision.
 In this 1-page case study, Jerry is retiring and needs to decide who he will groom to be his successor.
 You have his organization chart and data about how people collaborate.
 Who will you choose to be the next CEO?
 Partnering Learning Case.

 - Your Turn: Who’s at Risk? – It’s your turn to make the decision.
 In this 1-page case study, a nonprofit organization needs to find the rising stars among its volunteer pool and identify who’s at risk for being over-burdened.
-You have the volunteer structure and the volunteers’ work patterns.
 Who do you think is at risk?
 Partnering Resources Learning Case.